Vivekshrotriya1/dev/homework.md

 -order of the routes matter a lot
--Install Postman app and make a workspace/collection > test API call -Write logic to handle GET,POST,PATCH,DELETE PI Calls and test them on Postman
+-Install Postman app and make a workspace/collection > test API call -Write logic to handle GET,POST,PATCH,DELETE PI Calls and test them on Postman -Explore routing and use of ?,*,(),+ in the routes -Use of regex in routes /a/,/*fly$/
+-Reading the query params in the routes
+-Readibg the dynamic routes